-The Scientific Advisory Board may also address issues related to improving project selection, formal review processes and management procedures within Propane Health Group.
+The Scientific Advisory Board may also address issues related to improving project selection, formal review processes and management procedures within Propanc Health Group.
 The Scientific Advisory Board will generally be composed of an advisory panel of clinicians with expertise in translational research.

-As of September 30, 2015, the members of the Scientific Advisory Board were:
+As of August 11, 2016, the members of the Scientific Advisory Board were:

-- Professor John Smyth
+- · Professor John Smyth;

-- · Professor Klaus Kutz (Acting Chief Medical Officer, Propanc Health Group)
+- · Professor Klaus Kutz (also serving as Chief Medical Officer of the Company);

-- Dr. Ralf Brandt
+- · Dr. Ralf Brandt;

-- Dr. Joseph Chalil